Our role is established under these acts:

-- to give people a timely, effective and independent way to have administrative actions of agencies investigated
+- give people a timely, effective and independent way to have administrative actions of agencies investigated

-- to improve the quality of decision-making and administrative practice in government agencies
+- improve the quality of decision-making and administrative practice in government agencies

-We investigate complaints about the actions and decisions of state government departments and agencies (including state schools and TAFE), local councils and public universities.
+Under the Ombudsman Act, we investigate complaints about the actions and decisions of Queensland agencies.
+We use the word ‘agencies’ to describe all of the Queensland state government departments, local councils, public universities and government authorities that we can investigate.
 Our complaints assessment and investigation service is free and independent.

 The Ombudsman is accountable to parliament, rather than the government of the day.
 No one can direct: